imperva/terraform-provider-saltstack/README.md

     key_size = 2048
 }
 ```

-For a more complex example, see the `example` folder.

 ## Developing the Provider

 If you wish to work on the provider, you need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).